Mr-Destructive/mr-destructive.github.io/content/tils/2022-11-11-golang-read-rss-link.md

 ---
 templateKey: til
-title: "Read a Rss Feed with a URL in Golang"
-description: "Reading Rss Feed with a Rss XML Link/URL in golang using encoding package"
+description: Reading Rss Feed with a Rss XML Link/URL in golang using encoding package
 status: published-til
 slug: golang-read-rss-feed
-tags: ["go", ]
+title: Read a Rss Feed with a URL in Golang
-date: 2022-11-11 22:45:00
+date: 2022-11-11T22:45:00.000Z
+tags:
+  - go
 ---

 ## Reding Rss Feed